ReallyBadDeveloper/encoder-project/README.md

 The decrypted message is This is an example. .
 ```
 This is an extended version of a [Raspberry Pi Python tutorial](https://projects.raspberrypi.org/en/projects/secret-messages/0).
 Everything was made on [Trinket](https://trinket.io/) on a Raspberry Pi 4 Model B.
+Also...
+A wild [website](https://script.google.com/macros/s/AKfycbyP7s87caE5za5OazFARiOWXIys6Zmi1-hda2HcC9uvL5LsKVGMwrJOHEib1XsFO6Blkg/exec) appeared!
+I made it to test [PyScript](https://github.com/pyscript/pyscript) and for people to have better access to it online.
+I made it through [Google Apps Script](https://script.google.com).
+The Trinket project is also availible [here](https://github.com/pyscript/pyscript).